nsidc/earthaccess/docs/contributor/triaging.md

-# Triaging guide
+# Issue Triaging and Prioritization Guide

 With constant influx of new issues, it's essential to prioritize and categorize them efficiently to ensure that the most important problems are addressed promptly.
-This document outlines our approach to triaging issues on GitHub, including guidelines for labeling and resolving issues, as well as best practices for maintaining a well-organized and up-to-date issue tracker.
+This document outlines our approach to triaging issues on GitHub, including guidelines for labeling and resolving issues, as well as best practices for maintaining a well-organized, prioritized, and up-to-date issue tracker via the `earthaccess` [GitHub Project](https://github.com/orgs/earthaccess-dev/projects/1).

+We hope that this guide will help empower anyone to contribute to issue triaging, and ultimately address a common question for both new and veteran contributors: "I'm interested in working on important issues that will fix or improve `earthaccess`.
+Where do I begin?"

 ## Labeling Issues